ROBOTIS-GIT/emanual/docs/en/parts/communication/zig2serial.md

 If [USB2Dynamixel] products of Robotis are used, those products can be used without supplying separate power since the power is supplied from USB2Dynamixel to ZIG2Serial.

-`Warning` If the resistor for external power connection is connected, please use after removing the resistor.
+**WARNING** : If the resistor for external power connection is connected, please use after removing the resistor.
 {: .notice--warning}

 ![](/assets/images/parts/communication/zig2serial_04.png)